mrueda/beacon2-ri-tools/non-containerized/README.md

 ## Downloading Required Databases and Software

 First, we need to download the necessary databases and software.
-Unlike `beacon-cbi-tools`, where the data was inside the container, we now store the data externally.
+Unlike `beacon2-ri-tools`, where the data was inside the container, we now store the data externally.
 This improves data persistence and allows software updates without needing to re-download everything.

 ### Step 1: Download Required Files